Mesolatido/discord-js-bot-guide/samples/command_with_arguments.md

 }
 ```

 > There's a reason I'm adding error catching here.
 It's because the first time you use this command, you are most likely going to come to the realization that your bot does not have kick permissions.
-That is, assuming you actually read error messages and understand the word "Forbidden".
+You're welcome.

 ## Variable Length arguments